hashhar/Windows-Hacks/README.md

 # Windows Hacks For The Power User (and the lazy)

+## This has been archived since I can't seem to find other interesting things to put here.
+For some related stuff check out https://github.com/hashhar/windows-dotfiles

 **_NOTE_: This repository has been restructured completely and most of the things work differently from how you may remember.
 I would advise starting over instead of trying to monkey-patch your way to success.**